Volatility Estimation and Forecasts Based on Price Durations

 74 Pages Posted: 11 Jan 2016 Last revised: 29 Jan 2021

-We investigate price duration variance estimators that have long been ignored in the literature.
+We investigate price duration variance estimators that have long been neglected in the literature.
 In particular, we consider simple-to-construct non-parametric duration estimators, and parametric price duration estimators using autoregressive conditional duration specifications.
-This paper shows i) how price duration estimators can be used for the estimation and forecasting of the integrated variance of an underlying semi-martingale price process and ii) how they are affected by a) important market microstructure noise effects such as the bid/ask spread, irregularly spaced observations in discrete time and discrete price levels, as well as b) price jumps.
-We develop i) simple-to-construct non-parametric estimators and ii) parametric price duration estimators using autoregressive conditional duration specifications.
-We provide guidance how these estimators can best be implemented in practice by optimally selecting a threshold parameter that defines a price duration event, or by averaging over a range of non-parametric duration estimators.
-We provide simulation and forecasting evidence that price duration estimators can extract relevant information from high-frequency data better and produce more accurate forecasts than competing realized volatility and option-implied variance estimators, when considered in isolation or as part of a forecasting combination setting.
+This paper shows i) how price duration estimators can be used for the estimation and forecasting of the integrated variance of an underlying semi-martingale price process and ii) how they are affected by discrete and irregular spacing of observations, market microstructure noise and finite price jumps.
+Specifically, we contribute to the literature by constructing the asymptotic theory for the non-parametric estimator with and without the presence of bid/ask spread and time discreteness.
+Further, we provide guidance about how our estimators can best be implemented in practice by appropriately selecting a threshold parameter that defines a price duration event, or by averaging over a range of non-parametric duration estimators.
+We also provide simulation and forecasting evidence that price duration estimators can extract relevant information from high-frequency data better and produce more accurate forecasts than competing realized volatility and option-implied variance estimators, when considered in isolation or as part of a forecasting combination setting.

 JEL Classification: C22, C41, C51, C52, C53, C14, C13